Early Christianity: Caesarea

 Caesarea, on the seacoast just northwest of Jerusalem, at first Caesarea Maritima, then after 133 Caesarea Palaestina, was built by Herod the Great, c.
 25–13 BC, and was the capital of Iudaea Province (6–132) and later Palaestina Prima.
 It was there that Peter baptized the centurion Cornelius, considered the first gentile convert.
 Paul sought refuge there, once staying at the house of Philip the Evangelist, and later being imprisoned there for two years (estimated to be 57–59).
-The Apostolic Constitutions (7.46) state that the first Bishop of Caesarea was Zacchaeus the Publican but the Catholic Encyclopedia claims that: "...there is no record of any bishops of Caesarea until the second century.
-At the end of this century a council was held there to regulate the celebration of Easter."
-According to another Catholic Encyclopedia article, after Hadrian's siege of Jerusalem (c.
+The Apostolic Constitutions (7.46) state that the first Bishop of Caesarea was Zacchaeus the Publican.

+After Hadrian's siege of Jerusalem (c.
 133), Caesarea became the metropolitan see with the bishop of Jerusalem as one of its "suffragans" (subordinates).
 Origen (d.
 254) compiled his Hexapla there and it held a famous library and theological school, St. Pamphilus (d.
 309) was a noted scholar-priest.
 St. Gregory the Wonder-Worker (d.
 270), St. Basil the Great (d.
 379), and St. Jerome (d.
 420) visited and studied at the library which was later destroyed, probably by the Persians in 614 or the Saracens around 637.
 The first major church historian, Eusebius of Caesarea, was a bishop, c.
 314–339.
 F. J. A. Hort and Adolf von Harnack have argued that the Nicene Creed originated in Caesarea.
 The Caesarean text-type is recognized by many textual scholars as one of the earliest New Testament types.